-Membership: CEO (Optional), DCEO, Executive Director of People, Strategy and IT, Executive Director of Finance and Estates, Director of Finance, Director of Strategy and Communications, and Director of People.
+Membership: DCEO, Executive Director of Operations & Innovations, Director of Finance, Director of Strategy and Communications, and Director of People.
 The group is supported by Heads of Service (Governance, Estates, IT and HR).

 Arrangements for setting pay and remuneration of key management personnel